Florence Duomo (Cattedrale di Santa Maria dei Fiori)

 Show all

 The pink, white, and green marble facade of the Duomo is a sight in itself, but the real can’t-miss views are from the top of the cupola.
 Climbers are rewarded with an unforgettable vista of Florence’s red-roofed skyline, the Arno River, and the rolling hills beyond.
 There are panoramic views from atop Giotto’s Campanile, as well.
 Back on ground level, admire the famous stained glass and frescoes that line the cathedral’s interior.
-The cathedral’s crypt, which includes the tomb of Brunelleschi, is also worth a visit.

 Show all